tsukuru-club/tsukuru-web/content/posts/adventures-in-lorawan-1.md

 but LTE coverage is expensive.
 LoRA coverage is also lacking in my area, so I needed to make my own relay to test.

+I decided to start by making an LTE-free GPS tracker.

 For the purpose of practicality, my area apparently does have Sigfox coverage, so I will eventually add that too.